 Latest evidence for the protective effect of garlic comes from a study involving fifty-five people with metabolic syndrome who were asked to take either 2400 mg aged garlic extracts per day, or placebo for 12 months.
 Similar numbers in each group were also taking a lipid lowering statin drug and/or blood pressure lowering medication.
 Participants had their coronary arteries assessed by multi-slice CT scanning (coronary computed tomography angiography) at the start of the study and again one year later.

 In those who’d taken the aged garlic extract, total plaque accumulation was slowed by 80%, and the degree of measurable soft plaque actually reduced by -1.5%.
 In those taking placebo, however, the degree of plaque present increased by +0.2% as their arterial disease continued to progress despite all the medications they were on.

 More research is needed to assess the extent to which the prevention of new plaque formation seen by taking aged garlic extracts can decrease the actual risk of experiencing angina or a heart attack.
 However, according to the researchers, this study indicates that aged garlic extracts have the ability to stabilize atherosclerosis by reducing the amount of ‘soft’ plaque in a similar way to statin therapy.
 Suggested mechanisms include the known cholesterol-lowering and blood-pressure lowering effects of garlic as well as its ability to reduce inflammation.

 Beneficial effects on other heart disease risk factors

-A review published in the same issue searched the medical literature for all evidence relating to effects of garlic supplements on heart disease risk factors.
-The conclusion was that garlic supplements can:
+A review published in the same journal searched the medical literature for all evidence relating to effects of garlic on heart disease risk factors.
+They concluded that garlic supplements can:

 - reduce blood pressure by 7–16 mmHg (systolic) and 5–9 mmHg (diastolic)